Therapy from Your Phone: AI in Mental Health

 Virtual therapy not only reduces cost barriers but opens up mental health resources to those across the world living in rural areas, where clinics are few and far between.
 The Kaiser Family Foundation has found that nearly 40% of Americans live in areas without enough mental health professionals to meet the community’s needs.

 The experience offered by AI therapy can also be seen as more comfortable, particularly for individuals who may find it embarrassing to share personal information with a human.
 The anonymity of virtual therapists offers comfort, making it an option for many who would never consider the vulnerability of in-person counselling, as well as the stigma often associated with it.

 The therapeutic effect of sharing thoughts and feelings with another person cannot be undermined.
 The empathy received from a human therapist ultimately seems incomparable to programmed AI responses, and many people are biased against even trying AI therapy for this reason.
 A Cornell University survey found that only 3.8% of responding psychiatrists thought that AI is likely to replace a clinician for empathetic care.

 With so much of our lives spent staring at a screen, many are also unwilling to extend screen time for therapy, especially when positive mental health is so often associated with time away.
 The experience of talking to an actual person, going to a different space, and taking a break from other aspects of life, especially at the moment, seems irreplaceable.

 AI’s impact in making therapy more accessible, and the support it offers to reduce pressure on overburdened healthcare systems is revolutionary.
-It has proved to be a life support over lockdown, and its potential for the future is promising, but it cannot completely replace in-person therapy just yet.
+It has proved to be life support over lockdown, and its potential for the future is promising, but it cannot completely replace in-person therapy just yet.

 Are you building a HealthTech startup?
-Learn more about how Floww can help you secure funding for your business and and streamline your investor reporting processes here.
+Learn more about how Floww can help you secure funding for your business and streamline your investor reporting processes here.